payabvashlab/SlicerHeadCTDeid/README.md

 <img width="999" alt="input" src="https://github.com/payabvashlab/SlicerHeadCTDeid/blob/main/images/input.png" />

-2.	<b>Excel File</b>: The Excel file should contain two columns with the following headers in the first row: <b>Accession_number</b> and <b>New_ID</b>.
-Each "accession number" must match a patient folder name in the input directory.
-The application will treat each "accession number" as a unique patient identifier, use it to locate and process the corresponding folder, and then rename the folder using the associated "New_ID" from the same row.
-Both "accession numbers" and "New_IDs" can be any combination of alphanumeric characters.
+2.	<b>Excel File</b>: The Excel file should contain two columns with the following headers in the first row: <b>original_folder_name</b> and <b>new_folder_name</b>.
+Each "original_folder_name" must match a patient folder name in the input directory.
+The application will treat each "original_folder_name" as a unique patient identifier, use it to locate and process the corresponding folder, and then rename the folder using the associated "new_folder_name" from the same row.
+Both "original_folder_name" and "new_folder_name" can be any combination of alphanumeric characters.

 <img width="455" alt="list" src="https://github.com/payabvashlab/SlicerHeadCTDeid/blob/main/images/list.png" />